Ontario Children’s Aid Societies call for inquest into Indigenous youth deaths

 The chiefs said four aboriginal youth living in group homes had died in the province in six months.

-Kanina Sue Turtle, 15, of Poplar Hill First Nation, died in late 2016 while in a group home in Sioux Lookout.
+Kanina Sue Turtle, 15, of Poplar Hill First Nation, died in late 2016 while in a group home in Sioux Lookout, Ont.

 In the Ottawa region, Courtney Scott, 16, of Fort Albany First Nation, died in a house fire on April 21, and police said Amy Owen, 13, of Poplar Hill First Nation took her own life on April 17.